On the birational section conjecture with local conditions: Finite support

-consists precisely of the non-cuspidal Selmer sections with finite support. \end{cor} \begin{pro} For $a \in X(k)$ the support of $s_a$ is the subscheme $\{a\} \inj \ov{X}$.
-It remains to conclude the converse: if the support $Z(s)$ of the Selmer section $s$ is finite and $s$ is not cuspidal, then $s$ belongs to some rational point of $X$.
+\begin{proof} For $a \in X(k)$ the support of $s_a$ is the subscheme $\{a\} \inj \ov{X}$.
+It remains to conclude the converse: if the support $Z(s)$ is finite and $s$ is not cuspidal, then $s$ belongs to some rational point of $X$.
 If we pass to a neighbourhood $h: X' \to X$ of the section $s$ with lift $s'$, then

 so that the property of having finite support is preserved.
 We may therefore without loss of generality assume that the smooth completion $\ov{X}$ of $X$ has genus $\geq 1$.
 Then by Theorem~\ref{thm:stoll}